|Wife: Clarissa Hancock|

 Samuel Alger was born on 14 Feb 1786 in Uxbridge, Mass. to John Alger and Elizabeth Humes Alger.
 He married Clarissa Hancock on 25 Feb 1808.
 They moved to Rehoboth Mass. where they have five children, two of whom died young.
 Then they moved to Ohio about 1819 where they had five more children.
 Samuel was a Lieutenant in the Ohio Militia.
 He was noted for his great strength and wrestling ability.
 There he built several buildings, including a sawmill, with the help of Clarissa's brother Levi, who lived with them for a year in 1820.

 At age 44, Samuel and his family joined the newly formed Mormon Church in Nov., 1830.
 His wife's uncle had been a boyhood friend of the Prophet Joseph Smith, Jr. They were pleased and both consented when their daughter Fanny (Frances) became the first plural wife of the Prophet Joseph Smith about March, 1833.
 The ceremony was performed by Clarissa's brother Levi W. Hancock.
 This was all done in secret, and when rumors leaked out, several of the early leaders assumed it was an adulterous relationship.
 It became a major scandal and many left the Church over it.
-But the Algers always stood by the Prophet, for they knew that the couple had been secretly married.
-Fanny was subpoenaed in 1836 to testify against the Prophet, but refused to do so and escaped custody with the help of her father and brother Levi.
+Family records claim that Fanny was subpoenaed in Kirtland in 1836 to testify against the Prophet, but refused to do so, escaping custody with the help of her father and uncle Levi by jumping out of a second story window into a hay wagon.
+The Algers always stood by the Prophet, for they knew that the couple had been secretly married.

 The family moved to Missouri with many of the Church from Kirtland, leaving in Sep 1836, staying in Indiana for a year, and then arriving in late 1837.
 Fanny went with them, but she decided to avoid any more scandal and stayed in Indiana, married Solomon Custer, and lived out her days there as Frances Custer.
 Ben Johnson stated that she "did not turn from the Church nor from the friendship for the Prophet while she lived."
 This entire account of Fanny was mostly taken from Levi's son's journal, and was summarized from In Sacred Loneliness: The Plural Wives of Joseph Smith, Todd Compton (SLC, UT: Signature Books, 1997), pp. 25-42.

-Much of this information here was taken from his son Levi Hancock's journal and also from Carol Wolf's research.
+Some of this information was taken from Levi Hancock's journal and also from Carol E. Wolf's research.